leitbogioro/SSR.Go/README.md

 <br />

 ### History:
+- Use UUID for default password may cause shadowsocksRR don't work so I change strategy of password generation length to 16 characters, include numbers、uppercase and lowercase letters、special characters.
 - UUID generator is only pre-installed by Ubuntu, when I run this shell on Debian, variable $dpwd could not obtain UUID correctly, so I changed a general way to get it instead of transform uuidgen component to make sure it works on different environment.
 - Add an UUID generator as new password for SSRR installer（recommend）, at least 18 characteres, include letters and numbers.（2018.7.28）
 - Add English description for readme.md（2018.7.26）